CiaranMoran27/Programming_For_Data_Analysis_Practical/README.md

     post model.<br>

 - **Overall:**
-    - This project showed how accurate the numpy multivariate_normal module is at modelling normally distributed<br>
+    - This project showed how accurate the numpy multivariate_normal module is at modelling normally<br>
-variables when given a mean, standard deviation and co-variance matrix.
-It also successfully illustrated how<br>
+    distributed variables when given a mean, standard deviation and co-variance matrix.
+It also<br>
-one can replicate Linear Regression Models using sklearn.
+    successfully illustrated how one can replicate Linear Regression Models using sklearn.

 <br>